-Millions of nerve impulses from the retina converge at the optic nerve, where are carried along to the brain—the processing center.
+Millions of nerve impulses from the retina converge at the optic nerve, where they are carried along to the brain for processing.
 The brain translates the messages into meaningful images.

 In summary, light that enters the eye is focussed on the retina.
-The retina as compiles a detailed report of what you are seeing and sends it to the brain.
-The brain analyses and translates the report into a dog, a tree or a picture of Justin Bieber.
-It takes only a fraction of a second for information (light) that enters the eye to reach the brain, including the processing time of the brain.
+The retina compiles a detailed report of what the eye captures and sends it to the brain.
+The brain analyses and translates the report into something meaningful, such as a dog, a tree or a picture of Justin Bieber.
+It takes only a fraction of a second for information (light) that enters the eye to reach the brain, this incudes the processing time of the brain.

 Illustration of How the Eye Works

 The workings of the eye is similar to that of a camera.
 Just as the diaphragm of a camera controls the amount of light that enters the camera, the iris controls the amount of light entering the eye.
 Just like the camera lens, the crystalline lens of the eye is able to focus—to properly direct light, to obtain a clear image of objects in our field of vision.
 The retina of the eye works more or less like the photographic film of a camera.

 The iris is made up of radial and circular muscles that involuntarily contract or relax.
 When the radial muscles contract, the pupil dilates (gets bigger) and allows more light to enter the eyeball.
 When the circular muscles contract, the pupil constrict (gets smaller) and allows less light to enter the eyeball.

 The iris is also the most colorful part of the eye.
 It is what displays a person's eye color.